 Small Budget, Big Impact

 If you have a small budget, these DIY Farmhouse decor ideas are fun and cost-effective.
 Bargain hunt at swap meets, garage and estate sales, and thrift stores.
 Loving care and a few dollars can transform a neglected little bureau into a showpiece.
-With so many tutorials and inspiration online, you can dive right in with confidence, creating a beautiful, personalized farmhouse atmosphere.
-Here are 45+ exceptional DIY Farmhouse decor ideas sure to get your creative juices flowing.
+With so many tutorials and inspiration online, you can dive right in with confidence, creating a beautiful, personalized farmhouse style atmosphere.
+Here are 45+ exceptional DIY farmhouse decor ideas sure to get your creative juices flowing.

-1. Old and Weathered Ladder Rack
+1. Old and Weathered Farmhouse Style Ladder Rack

-Every home ends up having that old fashioned wooden ladder that ends up needing to be replaced or just ends up abandoned in the garage or shed somewhere, but with a little bit of paint and some ingenuity, you can give it a new home proudly on display.
+Every home ends up having that old fashioned wooden ladder that ends up needing to be replaced or just ends up abandoned in the garage or shed somewhere, but with a little bit of paint and some ingenuity, you can give it a new home proudly on display thanks to farmhouse decor.
 The rungs of the ladder work great as a towel rack and are great for storing anything that can hang from a hook, like pots, pans, and even things like barbeque utensils.
 Depending on the condition of the ladder it might not even need a fresh coat of paint, but definitely give it a good cleaning before putting it to use.

-2. Easy to Carry Tool Tray Planter
+2. Easy to Carry Tool Farmhouse Style Tray Planter

 3. Repurposed Outdoor Fireplace Mantle

-4. Hanging Potted Planter Door Wreath
+4. Farmhouse Style Hanging Potted Planter Door Wreath

 Wreaths are always a nice focal point for the front door of a home, but why do a traditional rustic wreath using branches and reeds when you can add a bit of color instead.
 With this project, you’ll be able to make a unique wreath that will be the talk of the neighborhood.
 The best part is you don’t even have to change the wreath each season.
-Just replace the flowers with whatever colors and types fit the season, or just fill them with other decorations depending on your preference.
+Just replace the flowers with whatever colors and types fit the season, or just fill them with other farmhouse decor ideas depending on your preference.

 5. Metallic Painted Jumbo Storage Jars